City-of-Helsinki/kerrokantasi/README.md

 Kerro kantasi source code contains heavily commented example configuration file `config_dev.toml.example`.
 It serves both as a configuration file template and the documentation for configuration options.

-### Configuration using config_dev.toml directly, for development
+### Configuration using `config_dev.toml` directly, for development

 Directly using config_dev.toml is quite nice for development.
 Just `cp config_dev.toml.example config_dev.toml`.
 If you have created a database called `kerrokantasi` you will be almost ready to start developing.
 (Some `config_dev.toml` editing may be needed, overindulgence may cause laxative effects).

 ### Configuration using environment variables, recommended for production

 Read through `config_dev.toml.example` and set those environment variables your configuration needs.
 The environment variables are named exactly the same as the variables in `config_dev.toml.example`.
 In fact, you could make a copy of the file, edit the copy and source it using the shell mechanisms.
 This would set all uncommented variables in the file.
-Many application servers (and docker-compose) can also read the KEY=VALUE format used in the file and set environment variables based on that.
+Many application servers (and `docker compose`) can also read the KEY=VALUE format used in the file and set environment variables based on that.

 Do note that nothing prevents you from using config_dev.toml in production if you so wish.